ThePickleGawd/run-from-duo/README.md

 ## The Game

 Survive through multiple waves of zombies.
-You will start in a safe room with no items.
-Hold A on the Quest 2 controller to talk to Duo.
-You can ask for the following:
+You will start in a safe room with no items, but you may ask Duo for the following:
 - Guns
 - Ammo
 - (More items to come)

+Hold `A` on the Quest 2 controller to talk to Duo.

 You can point at an object and hold the grab button to equip it.
 Guns must have an ammo inserted in them to fire.
 There is a ammo slot on all guns.